 And it’s not the first-time Lowe’s has pitched in to help enhance this center.
 Previously, the company funded bathroom renovations.

-Julie Yenichek, Lowe’s director of community relations, presented the check on behalf of the Lowe’s Charitable and Educational Foundation.
+Julie Yenichek, Lowe’s director of community relations, presented the check on behalf of the Lowe’s Foundation.

 “Service is a cornerstone pillar of what Lowe’s believes – it’s a part of our purpose.
 We are thrilled to present the Ada Jenkins Center with a half a million-dollar grant to continue doing the work that serves the community where our employees live, work and play,” said Yenichek.